verrazzano/docs/content/en/docs/reference/binding/_index.md

 ### Database Bindings

-The Verrazzano Model allows you to define connections to external databases.
-You can then set the credentials and the URL for the database in the Verrazzano Binding.
+The Verrazzano Application Model lets you define connections to external databases.
+You can then set the credentials and the URL for the database in the Verrazzano Application Binding.
 The database binding has the following fields:

-* Name: The name of the database binding.
+* `name`: The name of the database binding.
 A database connection in the model is linked by its `target` field to the database binding `name`.
-* Credentials: The credentials to be used to connect to the database.
+* `credentials`: The credentials to be used to connect to the database.
-* URL: The URL for the database connection.
+* `url`: The URL for the database connection.

 If a WebLogic component specifies a database connection that has a corresponding `databaseBinding`, then the Verrazzano operators will: